sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

 Participants: William Stein, Tom Boothby, Robert Miller, Dorian Raymer, Alex Clemesha, Yi Qiang, Bobby Moretti, and Timothy Clemans.

- * A snapshot of work is posted at /home/was/twisted
+ * A snapshot of work is posted at /home/was/twisted/.
+Read the README.txt file there for complete instructions to get up to speed.